By: Grant Walters

 So, trivia lovers – embrace your brain sponges!
 Take advantage of the time you get to spend with others who share in your pursuit of factoids and figures.
 Chances are it’s giving you leverage and helping you make sense of the world in ways you don’t even realize.

-Share if you relate!
-To see more articles, check out our blog.
 Follow Grant – @GrantInCbus – on Twitter for more of his charming disposition and also his extensive musical knowledge.